- Home

 Project(s):Students could work on projects (1) examining bidirectional gut-brain interactions in IBS and constipation, FI; (2) Novel Capsules for GI Motility diagnosis and therapy, or (3) body posture and defecation dynamic.

-Research: Clinical and translational research on inflammatory bowel disease (IBD), specifically Crohn’s disease and ulcerative colitis.
+Research: Clinical and translational research on inflammatory bowel disease (IBD), specifically women with IBD and predictors of response to therapy.

 Fellowship Terms